-Specific rules have been envisioned for new and illiquid contracts (see Article 15 of the Regulation of 1.12.2016).
+Specific rules have been envisioned for new and illiquid contracts (see Article 15 of the Commission Delegated Regulation (EU) 2017/591 of 1 December 2016).

 Trading venues have been subjected to the obligation to notify the competent authority if the total open interest of any such commodity derivative reaches any of the amounts of lots or number of securities in issue over a consecutive three month period.